marcantondahmen/automad-airmad/docs/source/usage.rst

 ``base``        The Airtable base ID
-``table``       The main table to be used to pull records from ``view``        The view of the main `table` to be used ``prefix``      A **required** prefix for the generated runtime variables ---
+``table``       The main table to be used to pull records from ``view``        The view of the main `table` to be used ``fields``      A comma separated list of fields that should be included in the records,
-                prefixes have to be unique, in case more than one Airmad instance is used on the site
+                leave empty to get all fields ``prefix``      A **required** prefix for the generated runtime variables --- prefixes have to be unique, in case more than one Airmad instance is used on the site